como-usar-enlaces-en-markdown

 Which renders as:

-If you press it, it will take you to the top of the “Internal Links” section, with the first paragraph selected.
+If you click it, it will take you to the beginning of the “Internal links” section, with the first paragraph selected.

 Best Practices Tips

-Personally, I do not use the floating tooltip part, as it causes issues on some platforms.
-But the text does.
+Personally, I don’t use the floating tooltip part because it causes issues on some platforms.
+But the text, yes.

-External Links: External links may stop working because they do not depend on you.
-Ensure that external links are relevant and provide additional value to the content.
-If not, do not add them.
+External Links: External links can break because they don’t depend on you.
+Make sure external links are relevant and provide additional value to the content.
+If not, don’t add them.